WHO IS ELIGIBLE?

 PHOTO ID REQUIREMENTS

-REMEMBER TO TAKE A VALID PHOTO ID TO THE POLLS
+iF YOU ARE VOTING IN PERSON, REMEMBER TO TAKE A VALID PHOTO ID TO THE POLLS.

 Virginia law now requires all voters to provide an acceptable form of photo identification at the polls, whether they vote at the polls on Election Day or vote absentee in-person.